For teachers

 Grade Curve Calculator

-Paste a class's raw test scores, pick a curve method — flat add, square root, scale to max, or set average to a target.
-See curved scores side by side with before/after class statistics (min, max, mean, median, std dev).
+Paste a class's raw scores and pick a curve method — flat add, square root, scale to max, or set-average-to-target — then see the before/after distribution side by side.

 Open the tool →